Flip Through the PREVIEW

 by Stephanie Mitelman, M.A., CSE, AASECT Certified Sexuality Educator

-This game illustrates different romantic relationship and cyberbullying scenarios specific to texting, sexting, social media, and the internet in general, and asks students to vote on whether the scene is cool or not.
-A brief discussion between each scenario should occur.
+This game illustrates different scenarios (such as romantic relationships and cyber-bullying) specific to texting, sexting, social media and in the internet in general, and asks students to vote on whether the scene is “Cool” or “Not Cool”.

-The instructor will read out a scenario and students hold up the Cool or Not Cool side of the card which reflects how they feel about the situation.
+The instructor will read out a scenario and students hold up the “Cool” or “Not Cool” side of the card which reflects how they feel about the situation.

 Duration: 20 minutes + discussion

-Level: Grade 7-10
+Recommended Level: Grade 7-10